 Many health care providers are now performing cosmetic procedures, but that does not mean they are all qualified to perform plastic surgery.
-ASPS Member Surgeons are trained in plastic surgery, which encompasses both cosmetic and reconstructive procedures.
+ASPS Member Surgeons have specialist training in plastic surgery, which encompasses both cosmetic and reconstructive procedures.

-- are Fellows of The Royal Australasian College of Surgeons (RACS).
+- Fellows of The Royal Australasian College of Surgeons (RACS).

-- fulfil continuing professional development requirements, including standards and innovations in patient safety.
+- Fulfill continuing professional development requirements, including standards and innovations in patient safety

 Not all doctors who practice cosmetic surgery are Fellows of the Royal Australasian College of Surgeons FRACS (Plastic & Reconstructive Surgery), which is fully accredited by the Australian Medical Council (AMC).
-Although some doctors may call themselves cosmetic surgeons they are not entitled to be members of ASPS.
+Although some doctors may call themselves cosmetic surgeons they are not members of ASPS.

 [Information adapted from www.plasticsurgery.org.au]